 However, workers’ compensation insurance companies are often reluctant to give injured employees all of the benefits that they deserve.
-Joseph Lombardo, a workers’ compensation attorney serving South Jersey, can help litigate workers’ compensation cases so that victims can get monetary awards for injuries in addition to compensation for medical bills and lost wages.
+Joseph Lombardo, a South Jersey workers’ compensation attorney serving residents throughout Southern NJ can help litigate workers’ compensation cases so that victims can get monetary awards for injuries in addition to compensation for medical bills and lost wages.
 To learn more about how Joseph Lombardo can help you, set up a free legal consultation by calling (609) 418-4537 today.

 How to Qualify for Workers’ Compensation in South Jersey

-Most employees that have been injured while working are eligible to receive workers’ compensation benefits from a workers’ compensation company.
+Most employees that have been injured while working in South Jersey are eligible to receive workers’ compensation benefits from a workers’ compensation company.
 There are three criteria that employees must meet in order to receive benefits for their workers’ compensation claim: